adamisetty/model-mazes/proposal.md

 screen and work on getting user input to draw surfaces.

 For the third week, I will make sure the user drawn solid surfaces are working as expected and allowing score to be calculated.
+If I have time, I will add a color scheme to my game.